-Sikanni Chief Canyon Protected Area
+Sikanni Chief Canyon Provincial Park

 About This Park

 High above, on the canyons rim, wilderness enthusiasts are able to view the majestic canyon walls surrounding the swirling waters of the Sikanni Chief and Buckinghorse Rivers.
-Birds of the boreal forests sing as mountain goats carefully navigate age-old trails along the steep slopes of the canyon.

-Park Size: 4 641 hectares
+Park Size: 4,641 hectares

 Location and Maps

-Sikanni Chief Canyon Protected Area is located 40 km east of the Alaska Highway near the confluence of the Sikanni Chief River and Buckinghorse River.
+Please note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.
+Sikanni Chief Canyon Park is located 40 km east of the Alaska Highway near the confluence of the Sikanni Chief River and Buckinghorse River.Nature and Culture

-- Cultural Heritage - Halfway River First Nation.
+- Cultural Heritage: Halfway River First Nation.

-- Wildlife - Visitors may see moose, black bear, or wolves that occur throughout the river corridor.
+- Wildlife: Visitors may see moose, black bear, or wolves that occur throughout the river corridor.
 Mountain goats, which reside along the steep cliffs above the river canyons, may also be seen.

 Activities Available at this Park